 Following much ongoing confusion about a fact-based reality in Japan, leading many to express somewhat extremist opinions due to persistent scarcity of facts, here are three much needed clips showing the sentiment on the ground in Tokyo courtesy of the mostly impartial BBC News.

 The operators of a stricken Japanese nuclear plant have apologised for a "mistake" in reporting a radiation spike 10 million times above normal.
 Tokyo Electric Power Company, which has previously been criticised by officials for its handling of the crisis at the plant, said it got the readings wrong.
 Despite the mistake, the radiation spike at reactor 2 was still very high and enough to evacuate workers.

-locate the exact source of a radioactive water leak at the stricken
+Anti-nuclear protesters have held a large rally in Tokyo, calling for change in Japan's nuclear industry.
+Meanwhile, efforts are continuing to locate the exact source of a radioactive water leak at the stricken Fukushima nuclear plant.

 And the latest video from a helicopter overflight: